hannobraun/vndf-2016/VISION.md

-Vision
+## Vision

-A space MMO with freedom and adventure as its central themes.
+A multiplayer game about freedom, adventure and having to make hard choices.

-Inspirations:
+### Inspirations

 * EVE Online, for its vast scale and the player's ability to create their own stories.
 * Kerbal Space Program, for its realistic, skill-driven gameplay and the